YuanxinPan/PPPx_bin/README.md

 ## Introduction <a name="introduction"></a>

-PPPx is a software package not only for multi-GNSS Precise Point Positioning
+PPPx is a versatile multi-GNSS data processing software package.
+Its capabilities go beyond Precise Point Positioning (PPP).

 ## Module: ppp <a name="module_ppp"></a>